-Megan: I have always been interested in customer experience.
-In the early days, customer experience was more about website usability & user experience (UX).
+Megan: I have always been interested in the customer experience.
+In the early days, the customer experience was more about website usability & user experience (UX).
 Companies were still trying to understand why CX & UX was important.

 As an analyst at Forrester Research, I studied customer experience management best practices & helped firms apply what we learned to improve customer experience, employee experience, and business results.
 I built one of the first maturity models for CX to get leaders starting to think about CX.

 Megan: The recession we had a decade ago was one of the key turning points for CX.
 That’s when businesses realized that it was very hard to acquire new customers, but they had to take steps to satisfy & retain their current customers.

 Today, nobody has to argue that CX is important, everyone knows it’s important.
 But everyone is now talking about how to achieve that ideal state of customer experience.

 Megan: Frontline teams get it!
 Customer experience is important to them & they don’t like frustrating people any more than you or I.